Exactly what is a loan? What can you use it for and how do you get one? Find answers to all your questions about loans here.

 Yes, you can apply for a loan with someone else.
 The lender will assess the personal and financial details of both loan applicants.

 You can take out a joint loan with almost anyone, but you usually both have to be over 18 years old, UK residents and each prove you can pay back the loan.

-Most lenders charge you interest when you take out a loan.
+Most lenders charge you interest for taking out a loan.
 This is a percentage of the money you owe for the duration of your loan.
-It's called APR, or annual percentage rate.
+It's called the APR, or annual percentage rate.

 Some charge other fees, including:

 Extra fees for transferring your funds quicker

 How much the loan costs ultimately depends on how much the original loan was, the loan term and the interest rate.